syncfusion-content/wpf-docs/wpf/PropertyGrid/Expand-Nested-Properties-in-PropertyGrid.md

 The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control has support to expand instance properties of a class.

-###  Navigate to the sub-properties
+###  Explore the nested properties

-We can choose whether the sub-properties of the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SelectedObject.html) can be expanded or not by using the [PropertyExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~PropertyExpandMode.html) property.
-The Values of `PropertyExpandMode` is `NestedMode` and `FlatMode`.
-By default, the sub-properties are not shown.
-If we want to display the sub-properties, we can set the `PropertyExpandMode`  property as `NestedMode`.
+We can choose whether the nested properties of the [SelectedObject](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~SelectedObject.html) can be expanded or not by using the [PropertyExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~PropertyExpandMode.html) property.
+By default, `PropertyExpandMode` value is `FlatMode`, thus the nested properties are not shown.
+If we want to display the nested properties, we can set the `PropertyExpandMode`  property as `NestedMode`.

 {% tabs %}
 {% highlight C# %}